 The group realized they wanted to encourage young writers, as none of them received much encouragement to write during their teen years.
 So, at one group meeting Jo said, “Why don’t we just put on a writers boot camp for teens?”

 They all loved the idea and started to call in favors.
 Jen marched into Utah Valley University and told them, “Hey, you need us here, how about giving us some space?”

 All of the girls laughed as they said, “We really had no idea what we were doing, so we just figured it out as we went along.
 We used our writer’s network, called in favors, and set the whole thing up.
 Margie is a teacher, so she was able to advertise in the school system.”

 They expected about 25 students to sign up; instead, 130 students showed up.
-Since the conference began, the numbers have jumped every year from 130 to 250 to 375, and now this year 450 students have registered.
+Since the conference began, the numbers have jumped every year from 130 to 250 to 375, 475 and now over 600 students have registered for 2015.
 Writers Cubed brings in the hottest YA authors in the country.
-This year the conference will have two NYT bestselling authors, James Dashner and Ally Condie, as the keynote speakers.
+Last year, the conference mainliners where Ally Condie and James Dashner.
+This year the conference will have two NYT bestselling authors, Brandon Sanderson and Jessica Day George .

 However, Margie is quick to point out, “We aren’t really going after names; we are going after authors who can actually teach and who the kids love.”

 “In the end,” Jo said, “We don’t want anyone that the kids can’t relate to or learn from.”

 “We also don’t make any money off the conference at all.
 In fact, we usually scramble to make sure all costs are covered,” Lois said.
 She also pointed out that they started their own nonprofit so that people who donate can receive tax benefits.